Tax On Gifts And Donations Of Crypto Assets In Australia

 Tax Liabilities On Crypto Gifting And Donations In Australia

-Donating crypto assets is also considered a CGT event, much like any other disposal of an asset.
-This means you need to know the value of your crypto assets at the time of donation to determine whether you’ve made a capital gain or loss.
+Donating cryptocurrency is considered a Capital Gains Tax (CGT) event, similar to selling or trading crypto assets.
+You need to know the value of your cryptocurrency at the time of donation to calculate whether you made a capital gain or loss.

 How To Calculate Tax Crypto Gifting In Australia?